Two-dimensional seepage analysis using a polygonal cell-based smoothed finite element method: Numerical examples

 In this example, a steady-state seepage problem of a dam foundation is analyzed, as illustrated in Fig.~\ref{fig:ex01_geo}.
 The dam is assumed to be impervious, with boundaries BC, DE, FE, and EA defined as impermeable surfaces.
 A hydraulic head of $80~\mathrm{m}$ is applied along boundary AB, while boundary CD is subjected to a hydraulic head of $20~\mathrm{m}$.
 To verify the accuracy of the proposed method, two monitoring points are selected: point~1~$(100,\,80)$ and point~2~$(140,\,80)$.
 The permeability coefficient of the dam foundation is $k_x = k_y = 1 \times 10^{-5}~\mathrm{cm/s}$.
 For comparison, the commercial software ABAQUS employs CPE4P elements, whereas the proposed CSFEM utilizes polygonal elements.

 A convergence study is performed through mesh $h$-refinement with mesh sizes of $20~\mathrm{m}$, $10~\mathrm{m}$, $5~\mathrm{m}$, and $2.5~\mathrm{m}$.
 The mesh with an element size of $5~\mathrm{m}$ is shown in Fig.~\ref{fig:ex01_mesh}.
-Fig.~\ref{fig:ex01_error} presents the relative errors of hydraulic head at the monitoring points, showing satisfactory convergence for both the polygonal CSFEM and the conventional FEM.
+Fig.~\ref{fig:ex01_error} presents the relative errors of hydraulic head at the monitoring points, indicating that the polygonal CSFEM and the conventional FEM exhibit comparable convergence rates under mesh refinement.
 Tab.~\ref{tab:ex01_t1} lists the hydraulic head values for the $5~\mathrm{m}$ mesh.
 The relative errors for the CSFEM and FEM are $7.1\times10^{-3}$ and $1.1\times10^{-2}$, respectively, indicating that the CSFEM achieves higher computational accuracy.
 Furthermore, Fig.~\ref{fig:ex01_contour} shows that the hydraulic head contours obtained by the CSFEM are in excellent agreement with those of the FEM.